CCI-MOC/documentation/docs/source/Open-MPI-on-Slurm-Cluster.md

         echo export PATH="$PATH:/home/$USER/.openmpi/bin" >> /home/$USER/.bashrc
         echo export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/$USER/.openmpi/lib/">>/home/$USER/.bashrc

-Installing Open MPI is done.
-Now to use the Open MPI over the cluster a NFS shared directory needs to be created on the Controller/Master Node and mounted on the same location on all the compute nodes.
+Installing OpenMPI is done.

+Now to use the OpenMPI over the cluster a NFS shared directory needs to be created on the Controller/Master Node and mounted on the same location on all the compute nodes.

-Installing NFS on the nodes.
+Install NFS on the nodes.
 This is to be followed in both the controller and compute node with few basic differences.

 ### Controller/Server node configuration
 1. Install NFS packages